Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 twisted his ear when he'd come home on leave after deciding to go career, but today she bragged about him to any that would listen.

-No, he knew he was in the right place, and at the right time....and if he was honest about it, the idea of pulling duty with the Gaoians that everyone had seen in the broadcasts had him nerding out a little.
+No, he knew he was in the right place, and at the right time... and if he was honest about it, the idea of pulling duty with the Gaoians that everyone had seen in the broadcasts had him nerding out a little.
 Right now, however, he had a job to do; cajoling his junior platoon members into clearing the jump pad as